julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, March 20, 2025.
+Friday, March 21, 2025.
 Quote of the day:

-> "Everybody needs beauty as well as bread, places to play in and pray in, where nature may heal and give strength to body and soul." - John Muir
+> "Silence alone is worthy to be heard." - Henry David Thoreau